Flag of the German Empire: Unification of Germany

 Following the dissolution of the German Confederation, Prussia formed its unofficial successor, the North German Confederation, in 1866 with the signing of the Confederation Treaty in August 1866 and then the ratification of the Constitution of 1867.
 This national state consisted of Prussia, the largest member state, and 21 other north German states.

-The question regarding what flag should be adopted by the new confederation was first raised by the shipping sector and its desire to have an internationally recognisable identity.
+The question regarding what flag should be adopted by the new confederation was first raised by the shipping sector and its desire to have an internationally recognizable identity.
 Virtually all international shipping that belonged to the confederation originated from either Prussia or the three Hanseatic city-states of Bremen, Hamburg, and Lübeck.
-Based on this, Adolf Soetbeer, secretary of the Hamburg Chamber of Commerce, suggested in the Bremer Handelsblatt on 22 September 1866 that any planned flag should combine the colours of Prussia (black and white) with the Hanseatic colours (red and white).
-In the following year, the constitution of the North German Confederation was enacted under the leadership of Otto von Bismarck, where a horizontal black-white-red tricolour was declared to be both the civil and war ensign.
+Based on this, Adolf Soetbeer, secretary of the Hamburg Chamber of Commerce, suggested in the Bremer Handelsblatt on 22 September 1866 that any planned flag should combine the colors of Prussia (black and white) with the Hanseatic colors (red and white).
+In the following year, the constitution of the North German Confederation was enacted under the leadership of Otto von Bismarck, where a horizontal black-white-red tricolor was declared to be both the civil and war ensign.

-King Wilhelm I of Prussia was satisfied with the colour choice: the red and white were also taken to represent the Margraviate of Brandenburg, the Imperial elector state that was a predecessor of the Kingdom of Prussia.
+King Wilhelm I of Prussia was satisfied with the color scheme: red and white would also represent the Margraviate of Brandenburg, the Imperial elector state that was a predecessor of the Kingdom of Prussia.
 The absence of gold from the flag also made it clear that this German state did not include the "black and gold" monarchy of the Austrian Empire.
 In the Franco-Prussian War, the remaining southern German states allied with the North German Confederation, leading to the unification of Germany.
 A new constitution of 1871 gave the federal state the new name of German Empire and the Prussian king the title of Emperor.
-The German Empire retained black, white, and red as its national colours.
+The German Empire retained black, white, and red as its national colors.
 It was only officially adopted as the national flag of the German Empire in 1892, during the reign of Wilhelm II.
 It would continue using it until the German Revolution of 1918–1919, which resulted in the founding of the Weimar Republic.